ezha8129/ezha8129_9103_tut4/README.md

 ![An image of the installation](assets/teamLab2.jpeg)

 #### 2. Why is it a beneficial technique for the assignment?
 Particle systems can be interactive and responsive to user input.
 From the example shown, I'd like to incorporate the flow and interactive element of controlling the flow of particles.
 This adds a sense of dynamism and engagement which aligns with the assignment requirements to create an animated output.
-The interativity also creates a more immersive experience.
+The interactivity also creates a more immersive experience.

 ---